 Figure 1: Where transferred UK pensions ended up by QROPS type

 Source: Annual reports of NZ QROPS schemes for year ended 31 March 2020

 What follows is a broad outline of the types of New Zealand QROPS.
 It is important that you select the right type of scheme for you, thankfully when you deal with us due to our independence we are able to offer access to schemes in all of the categories mentioned below.

 Some types of New Zealand QROPS sit over the top of investment platforms (such as the AEGIS or JMIS investment platform).
-These investment platforms allow a wider selection of investment options (they are very similar to UK self invested personal pensions “SIPPs”) and these investment options usually include access to sterling and New Zealand dollar denominated funds.
+These investment platforms allow a wider selection of investment options (they are very similar to UK self-invested personal pensions “SIPPs”) and these investment options usually include access to sterling and New Zealand dollar-denominated funds.
 Thus for people that want a higher degree of flexibility in their investment selection these schemes can be fit for purpose.

-These are similar to the concept of a UK small self administered scheme (SSAS) and allow for the ultimate investment flexibility.
-But with the investment flexibility comes a considerable amount more administration.
-New Zealand small self administered schemes require accounts to be prepared, you to act or appoint a trustee and the scheme to be managed in a way that follows the QROPS rules as well as UK investment guidelines.
+These are similar to the concept of a UK small self-administered scheme (SSAS) and allow for the ultimate investment flexibility.
+But with investment flexibility comes a considerable amount more administration.
+New Zealand small self-administered schemes require accounts to be prepared, you to act or appoint a trustee and the scheme to be managed in a way that follows the QROPS rules as well as UK investment guidelines.